Getting a sore throat may bring on some anxious feelings these days, but you may not have to rush to the doctor just yet.

 If you have a severe sore throat, white patches on your throat and tonsils, mucus buildup, fever and nausea or vomiting, go to your doctor.
 You may have an infection like strep throat, which requires antibiotics.

 A salt water gargle should always be your first go-to for a sore throat Omid Mehdizadeh, MD, otolaryngologist (ENT) and laryngologist at Providence Saint John's Health Center in Santa Monica, California, tells LIVESTRONG.com.

 "Salt water gargles are really wonderful for clearing out mucus, viruses and bacteria," Dr. Mehdizadeh says.

-Gargling salt water is like a physical irrigation to help remove the pathogens that may be causing the sore throat, as well as a way to soothe inflammation, he says.
+Gargling salt water is like a physical irrigation to help remove the pathogens that may be causing your sore, itchy throat, as well as a way to soothe inflammation, he says.